Ewa6/quoteable-service/docs/tutorials/implement-error-handling.md

 - Always check the HTTP status code before processing the response.
 - Log errors for debugging, but be careful not to log sensitive information.
 - Provide user-friendly error messages to your users.
-- Implement retry logic for transient errors (like network issues or 500 errors).
+- Implement retry logic for transient errors, such as network issues or 500 errors.
-- Use a centralized error handling mechanism in your application for consistency.
+- Use a centralized error-handling mechanism in your application for consistency.

 ## What's next?